 I’ve run out of daylight here, so I will upload better pictures in the morning!
 Thank you for stopping by today to see my nautical mirrors!
 This is letter K of the A to Z Challenge.

-Stick around and check out the previous letters.
+Stick around and check out the decor that I created for the other letters in the bloggers’ A to Z Challenge.
 They are all going to be part of my summer home decor.
-Follow me on social media using the buttons below.
+Follow me on social media using the buttons in the sidebar to keep up with what’s going on here on the blog.
+Remember to share or pin this post so you can get back to it when you’re ready to make your own mirrors.
 Check out my Pinterest board for summer decor.

 Enter your email address in the bar on the side or at the bottom of the screen.
 You will get an email each time I upload a new post.
 Thanks everyone, see you tomorrow!